pratik8586/EurekaService/README.md

 # EurekaService
 Sample demo for eureka server
 ``
-This sample helps you to understand how discovery server used to manage micaroservices in your architecture ``
+This sample helps you to understand how discovery server used to manage microservices in your architecture ``